TORONTO, Sept. 29 /CNW/ - While we're not seeing solar panels and

 also revealed that Canadians take their environmental commitment seriously.

-According to the poll, 93% of Atlantic Canadians report that they recycle,
+According to the poll, 94% of Canadians report that they recycle, with 43% of

-with 42% of respondents stating that they recycle everything and 51% recycling
+respondents stating that they recycle everything and 51% recycling when

-when convenient.
+convenient.
 Overall, the 'How Green Are You?'
-Survey found that when it
+Survey found that when it comes

-comes to being environmentally responsible, 97% of Atlantic Canadians give
+to being environmentally responsible, 96% of Canadians give themselves a

 The TD Canada Trust Green Home Poll found that nearly all Canadians feel